arnaudt-bojan/arnaudt-bojan/replit.md

 # Upfirst - E-Commerce Platform

 ## Overview
-Upfirst is a D2C e-commerce platform designed to empower creators and brands with individual, subdomain-based storefronts.
-It supports diverse product types (in-stock, pre-order, made-to-order, wholesale) and integrates essential e-commerce functionalities such as product management, shopping cart, authenticated checkout, a comprehensive seller dashboard, and AI-optimized social media advertising.
+Upfirst is a D2C e-commerce platform empowering creators and brands with individual, subdomain-based storefronts.
+It supports diverse product types (in-stock, pre-order, made-to-order, wholesale) and integrates essential e-commerce functionalities like product management, shopping cart, authenticated checkout, a comprehensive seller dashboard, and AI-optimized social media advertising.
 The platform includes B2B wholesale capabilities, multi-seller payment processing, multi-currency support, and an advanced tax system.
-Its purpose is to deliver a scalable, secure, and modern direct-to-consumer solution with significant market potential.
+Its purpose is to deliver a scalable, secure, and modern direct-to-consumer solution with significant market potential, comprising B2C Retail, B2B Wholesale, and Professional Quotations.

 ## User Preferences
 - **Communication Style**: I prefer clear, concise explanations with a focus on actionable steps.